Get in Touch with NAME

 Investing in Maltese Property

 The global perception of Malta is changing.
 No longer is Malta only known for its natural beauty and rich history, but it one of Europe’s fastest growing economies.
 The European Union’s statutes of stable currency and freedom of movement are attracting foreign investment and droves of esteem overseas companies are relocating to its shores.
 And now, recent government programmes also encourage non-EU nationals to partake in Malta’s residency and citizenship solutions.
 The positive result for Malta’s economy is clear- with the demand for property rising right alongside the island’s GDP.
-Maximise your property investment potential in Malta– International agency Fitch Ratings confirmed Malta’s credit rating at A+ stable, while Moody’s and DBRS gave Malta an ‘A High’
+Investing in Malta could maximise your property investment potential in Malta– International agency Fitch Ratings confirmed Malta’s credit rating at A+ stable, while Moody’s and DBRS gave Malta an ‘A High’

 The growing need for residential and commercial real estate is being addressed in innovative ways all across the island.
 From seafront lifestyle developments to luxury skyscraper towers, there is a new exciting project to suit any discerning taste.
 Throughout this development Malta’s heritage has not been neglected however, with an expanding number of historical character properties being restored to their former glory.
 These projects are aided by national budget incentives and the Planning Authority, who grant schemes to assist renovation projects.
 The government of Malta also remains motivated to support home ownership, offering reduced taxes for first and second-time buyers to increase affordability.